 There will be scope for interaction and cooperation on these work programmes, both with each other and with networks of other interested researchers and agencies, which will develop over the period.

-Links to recent work and publications from our senior fellows on the theme of transport and climate change are available via our Resources page and this page’s sidebar.
+Links to recent work and publications from our senior fellows on the theme of transport and climate change are available via our What our fellows are thinking page.